Best Fly Fishing Sunglasses - Consumer Files

 The cellulose propionate frames are not only lightweight and impact resistant but also hypoallergenic and designed to provide a consistent fit at any temperature, a must when adventures can take you to the Equator or Poles.

-Add a set of Polarized +2 technology lenses, specially designed to provide excellent visibility and protection from glare off sand, snow or water, and exceptional color contrast.
+Add a set of Polarized +2 technology lenses, specially designed to provide excellent visibility and protection from the glare off sand, snow, or water, and exceptional color contrast.
 Now you have an excellent choice of fly fishing sunglasses.
 Of course, you will still enjoy protection from the full range of UV A/B/C rays too.

-The Peahi wrap around design will not only provide extra peripheral protection but also makes for a comfortable, day-long fit on a variety of face types.
+The Peahi wrap-around design will not only provide extra peripheral protection but also makes for a comfortable, day-long fit on a variety of face types.

-Whether you have an oval, round, square, pear or diamond shaped face, these could still be the fly fishing sunglasses for you.
-Plus, due to their corrosion resistant components including nickel/silver alloy hinges, special anti-salt treatment, and silicone nose pads, the Peahi will provide this protection for many seasons to come.
+Whether you have an oval, round, square, pear or diamond-shaped face, these could still be the fly fishing sunglasses for you.
+Plus, due to their corrosion-resistant components including nickel/silver alloy hinges, special anti-salt treatment, and silicone nose pads, the Peahi will provide this protection for many seasons to come.

 If there is a downside to selecting the Peahi, it would be the limited frame/lens color selections.
-But the trendy fashion conscious burgundy tortoise frames are equally at home on the deck of your fishing boat or famous nightclub, so this is not too much of a problem.
+But the trendy fashion-conscious burgundy tortoise frames are equally at home on the deck of your fishing boat or famous nightclub, so this is not too much of a problem.

 An image of Maui Jim Peahi

-The Peahi by Maui Jim are an excellent example of why buying your fly fishing sunglasses from a company experienced in developing marine products is never a bad idea.
+The Peahi by Maui Jim is an excellent example of why buying your fly fishing sunglasses from a company experienced in developing marine products is never a bad idea.
 This is what Maui Jim does, and it shows.
 The Peahi delivers everything the water-borne sportsman is looking for, and they look good doing it.

 Color Variants of Peahi